bokajgd/multimodal-representation-learning-ehr/README.md

 <!-- GRAPHICAL REPRESENTATION OF PIPELINE -->
 ## Graphical representation of pipeline
-The following graphical flowchart depicts the entire experimantal pipeline from extracting raw data from the MIMIC-III database to evaluating the utility of the final latent elementary feature vectors and patientr embeddings:
+The following graphical flowchart depicts the entire experimental pipeline from extracting raw data from the MIMIC-III database to evaluating the utility of the final latent elementary feature vectors and patient embeddings:
 ![](visuals/pipeline.png)